cheriell/PM2S/README.md

 To train a model from scratch, please refer to the instructions in `dev/README.md`.

-Reference code (to be cleaned) to generate MIDI from the predicted features can be found at https://github.com/cheriell/MIDI-quantisation quantmidi/post_processing.py -> generate_MIDI_score().

 ## Cite

 > L. Liu, Q. Kong, V. Morfi and E. Benetos, "Performance MIDI-to-Score Conversion by Neural Beat Tracking" in Proceedings of the 23rd International Society for Music Information Retrieval Conference, Bengaluru, India, Dec 2022.